spinnaker/governance/governance.md

 * Set governance structure of the project
 * Address questions or concerns from the community about project culture, structure, and clarifications of roles, responsibilities and duties
 * Ratify new SIGs

+Qualifications:

+* Nominated and Appointed by Steering Committee
+  * 2 year terms, term limit of consecutive 4 years (after, individual must take off at least 1 year)
+  * Terms should be staggered, which should result in approximately half of the committee up for election each year
+  * Term starts w/calendar year (i.e. January 1st)

 Logistics